The-Shuai/Label-Embedded-Dictionary-Learning/README.md

 # Label-Embedded-Dictionary-Learning
-A class shared dictionary learning method for image classification Created by Shuai Shao, Rui Xu, Weifeng Liu, Bao-Di Liu, Yan-Jiang Wang from China University of Petroleum.
+A class shared dictionary learning method for image classification Created by Shuai Shao, Rui Xu, Weifeng Liu, Bao-Di Liu, Yan-Jiang Wang from China University of Petroleum.<br>
 ![image](https://github.com/The-Shuai/Label-Embedded-Dictionary-Learning/blob/master/doc/Comparasion.png)

-## Introduction
+## Introduction<br>
-In this paper, we propose a novel dictionary learning algorithm named label embedded dictionary learning (LEDL).
-This method introduces the $\ell_1$-norm regularization term to replace the $\ell_0$-norm regularization of LC-KSVD.
-Compared with $\ell_0$-norm, the sparsity constraint factor of $\ell_1$-norm is unfixed so that the basis vectors can be selected freely for linear fitting.
+We propose a novel dictionary learning algorithm named label embedded dictionary learning (LEDL).
+This method introduces the L1-norm regularization term to replace the L0-norm regularization of LC-KSVD.
+Compared with L0-norm, the sparsity constraint factor of L1-norm is unfixed so that the basis vectors can be selected freely for linear fitting.
 Thus, our proposed LEDL method can get smaller errors than LC-KSVD.
-In addition, $\ell_1$-norm sparse representation is widely used in many fields so that our proposed LEDL method can be extended and applied easily.
-We show the difference between our proposed LEDL and LC-KSVD in Figure~\ref{fig:Comparision}.
-We adopt the alternating direction method of multipliers (ADMM)~\cite{boyd2011distributed} framework and blockwise coordinate descent (BCD)~\cite{liu2014blockwise} algorithm to optimize LEDL.
-Our work mainly focuses on threefold.
+In addition, L1-norm sparse representation is widely used in many fields so that our proposed LEDL method can be extended and applied easily.
+You can also check out [paper](https://arxiv.org/abs/1903.03087) for a deeper introduction.<br>

+In this repository, we release the code and data for training and testing.<br>
+In our paper, the proposed LEDL is compared with some traditional machine learning [baselines](https://github.com/The-Shuai/Visual-Classifier-Baselines)

+## Usage<br>
+Modify the number of training set and testing set.
+'''Matlab
+options.class_num            =     5;
+options.tr_num               =     10;
+options.val_num              =     5;
+'''

+## License
+Our code is released under MIT License (see LICENSE file for details).